Murder of Sir Richard Sutton: Incident

 However, police were already at the address by that time, having been called to the address at 19:30 BST, following a number of reports that Schreiber had attacked Anne and Sutton and was going to commit suicide.
 Armed police were initially sent to the scene, with the address known for having a registered gun cabinet.
 At 20:41 BST, officers smashed the rear patio doors, entering the address where they firstly discovered Anne.
 She was described as "barely conscious" and looked as if she had been in a car crash.
-Anne had suffered 15 separate injuries, including wounds to her head, arm, chest, neck, shoulder and back, including her spinal court being partially severed.
+Anne had suffered 15 separate injuries, including wounds to her head, arm, chest, neck, shoulder and back, including her spinal cord being partially severed.

 Police later discovered Sutton, who was motionless and had suffered five stab wounds.
 Two of the wounds were deep enough to penetrate the rib cage and puncture the lung.
 One wound punctured the heart, whilst the other punctured the main blood vessel going away from the heart.
 At 21:15 BST, Sutton was pronounced dead at the scene.

 A knife was found in an upstairs sink, which had Sutton's blood on and another knife was located under the kitchen table that contained Anne's blood.

 Anne Schreiber was airlifted to Southmead Hospital in Bristol, in a critical condition.
 She was described as 'cardiovascular compromised' on arrival at the hospital.
 During surgery, Anne was given approximately 27 litres of blood products (for reference, the human body holds between four and six litres).
 After the attack, Anne was left with life-changing injuries, being paralysed from the neck down and at one stage, breathing with a ventilator.